-“Pinterest users conduct 2 billion searches every month to find things to buy or do.” eMarketer
+“…users conduct 2 billion searches every month to find things to buy or do.” eMarketer

 “Not only does Pinterest drive traffic, when its users click through to a branded site, they’re prepared to spend money.
-Not only do people go to Pinterest looking for ideas, Pinterest referrals result in an average order value of $50.
+Not only do people go there looking for ideas, Pinterest referrals result in an average order value of $50.
 Pinning something even indicates intent, as 93 percent of surveyed said they planned to buy the item in question.”
 AdWeek

-Just like all search engines, Pinterest uses an algorithm, called its Smart Feed, which determines what people see in their Pinterest home feed.
+Just like all search engines, Pinterest uses an algorithm, called its Smart Feed, which determines what people see in their home feed.

 The smart feed has the purpose of getting the best relevant content to people.
 Therefore the best way to get your stuff into the feed is to provide materials that people want.
 The kind of content that will get you to click on it and to come back for more.